CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-lidless-eye.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > ***Playable if your opponent is a Wizard and you have not revealed a Ringwraith.*** You are Sauron, not a Ringwraith.
 You may not reveal a Ringwraith or play Ringwraith followers. +7 to your general influence.
 You may keep one more card than normal in your hand.
-Once during each of your organization phases, you may: bring a resource or character from your sideboard into your play deck and shuffle or choose and discard a card from your hand to look up to 5 random cards at once from your opponent's hand.
+Once during each of your organization phases, you may: bring a resource or character from your sideboard into your play deck and shuffle **or** choose and discard a card from your hand to look at up to 5 random cards at once from your opponent's hand.
 Cannot be duplicated.
 >